Southern New Zealand dotterel

-The southern red-breasted plover or southern New Zealand dotterel (Charadrius obscurus obscurus) is a bird endemic to New Zealand, and was once widespread across the South Island, though now it breeds nearly exclusively on Stewart Island.
+The southern New Zealand dotterel or southern red-breasted plover (Charadrius obscurus obscurus) is a critically endangered subspecies of the New Zealand dotterel, a shorebird endemic to New Zealand.
+The subspecies was once widespread across the South Island, but now breeds almost exclusively on Stewart Island.

 Taxonomy

-Traditionally, the southern New Zealand dotterel and its cousin, the northern New Zealand dotterel, were lumped together into one species under the name New Zealand dotterel.
+The southern New Zealand dotterel and its fellow subspecies, the northern New Zealand dotterel, were traditionally lumped together into one species under the name New Zealand dotterel.
 However, studies have shown that there are significant morphological differences to justify the separation of these two subspecies, with the southern subspecies being far bulkier.
 Not only that, but different environments on the South Island may have given rise to different features, such as stronger winds necessitating a longer middle toe and claw.
 There are also significant differences in behavior, with the northern New Zealand dotterel preferring sandy beaches, while the southern New Zealand dotterel prefers inland nest sites, wintering on the South Island's beaches.
 In 2014, this subspecies was split by some taxonomic authorities.